 In 2016, Nano One, NORAM Engineering and Constructors Ltd. ("NORAM") and B.C.
-Research Inc. ("BCRI") entered into a collaboration agreement whereby the parties will design, procure, construct, optimize and operate a pilot production plant.
+Research Inc. ("BCRI") entered into a collaboration agreement whereby the parties would design, procure, construct, optimize and operate a pilot production plant.
 The goal of the pilot plant is to simulate full scale production of lithium ion cathode materials, showcase Nano One's patented technology and demonstrate the cost, scalability, performance and novelty of Nano One's technology to strategic industry players.
-The pilot plant will be capable of producing ten (10) kilogram batches of various lithium mixed metal cathode materials that are strategically important to electric vehicle, grid storage and consumer electronic batteries.
+The pilot plant is capable of producing hundreds (100's) of kilograms batches of various lithium mixed metal cathode materials that are strategically critical to electric vehicle, grid storage and consumer electronic batteries.
 The procurement and construction phase of the pilot project began on June 1, 2016.
-The construction and commissioning of the pilot plant has been completed.
+The construction and commissioning of the pilot plant was completed in June 2017.